-tember 30, As of December 31,
+As of Sept As of September 30, ember 31,

 (in thousands) 2021 2020 2020 2019

-Orders backlog \$ 123,208 \$ 120,017 \$ 127,379 \$ 131.814
+Orders backlog \$123,208 \$120,017 \$127,379 \$131,814

 Orders comprising backlog as of a given balance sheet date are typically invoiced in subsequent periods.
 The majority of our products are generally processed and shipped within one to six weeks of an order being placed, though the fulfillment time for certain products, for example, explosive ordnance disposal equipment, may take three months or longer.
-Our orders backlog could experience volatility between periods, including as a result of customer order volumes and the speed of our order fulfillment, which in turn may be impacted by the nature of products ordered, the amount of inventory on hand and the necessary manufacturing lead time.
+Our orders backlog could experience volatility between periods, including as a result of customer order volumes and the speed of our order fulfilment, which in turn may be impacted by the nature of products ordered, the amount of inventory on hand and the necessary manufacturing lead time.